andrew/ultimate-awesome/README.md

 - [awesome-nilm](https://github.com/ch-shin/awesome-nilm) - A curated resources of awesome NILM resources.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
+- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - A curated list of self-supervised multimodal learning resources.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.